CLI Tool

 projects show <projectId>

-Show details of a specific project.
+Show details of a specific project, including its organization and balance.

 runhuman projects show proj_abc123